Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Atomic Objects

-The dualist designation of elements distinguishes between two different sense for an element to be atomic: while 'the element depends solely on the pure (mathematical) thinking of the multiple', the second sense relates it 'to its transcendental indexing'\footnote{Ibid., 221.}.
-In topos-theoretic register this interpretation is a bit more cumbersome\footnote{ In purely categorical terms, an atom is an arrow $X \to \Omega$ mapping an element $U \to X$ into $U \to X \to \Omega$, thus an element of $\Omega^X$.
+The question of 'elements' incorporated by an object can thus be expressed externally in Badiou's local theory but 'internally' in any elementary topos.
+For the same reason, there are two ways for an element to be 'atomic': in the first sense an 'element depends solely on the pure (mathematical) thinking of the multiple', whereas the second sense relates it 'to its transcendental indexing'\endnote{Ibid., 221.}.
+In topos theory, the distinction is slightly more cumbersome\endnote{ In purely categorical terms, an atom is an arrow $X \to \Omega$ mapping an element $U \to X$ into $U \to X \to \Omega$, thus an element of $\Omega^X$.
 But arrows $X \to \Omega$, given that $\Omega$ is the sub-object classifier, correspond to sub-objects of $X$.
-This localic characterisation of a 'sub-object' is thus topos-theoretically justified.
+This localic characterization of a 'sub-object' is thus topos-theoretically justified.
 The 'element' corresponding with a singleton is exactly the monic arrow from the sub-object to the object.
 Only in Badiou's localic case the order relation $\leq$ extends to a partial order of the elements of $A$ themselves, and a closed subobject turns out to be the one that is exactly generated by it smallest upper boundary, its envelope as the proof of the existence of the transcendental functor demonstrates.
 In other words, an atom in Badiou's sense is an atomic subobject of the topos of $T$-sets.
 In the diagrammatic terms of general topos theory it agrees with the so called singleton map $\{\}: X \to \Omega^X$, which is the exponential transpose of the characteristic map $X \times X \to \Omega$ of the diagonal $X \into X \times X$.